Amsterdam (2022 film): Filming

+Music

+Hildur Guðnadóttir was originally announced as the film's composer in November 2020, but was reportedly replaced by Daniel Pemberton in August 2022.

 Historical basis

 The conspiracy underlying the plot of the film is loosely based on the Business Plot, a conspiracy to oust President Franklin D. Roosevelt in 1933.
 De Niro's character, Gil Dillenbeck, is based on General Smedley Butler, who testified before the McCormack–Dickstein committee in 1934 regarding the conspiracy.
 Most other details of the conspiracy depicted in the film, including the Committee of Five, its connections to Nazism, and the names of most of the individuals involved, are fictionalized.
-The rally that occurs at the end of the film may have been inspired by the 2017 documentary film A Night at the Garden, which depicts a 1939 Nazi rally at Madison Square Garden.
+The rally that occurs at the end of the film may have been inspired by the 2017 documentary film A Night at the Garden, which depicts the 1939 Nazi rally at Madison Square Garden.

 Although the main trio of characters in Amsterdam are fictional, the film accurately depicts aspects of the 369th Infantry Regiment, which fought in France in World War I and consisted of African Americans serving under mostly white officers.
 The film also has the 1932 Bonus March as a major background event, and Dillenbeck's speech at the event is based on a similar speech delivered by Butler.